 Grand Army Plaza, the oval at the main entrance of Brooklyn’s Prospect Park, was meant to provide a wide and picturesque approach to the park, which park designer Calvert Vaux (1824–1895) considered a vital design element.
 The Plaza was one of the first features of Prospect Park to be built and marks the beginning of the Eastern Parkway (1866), the world’s first parkway, also designed by Vaux and his partner Frederick Law Olmsted (1822–1903).
 The parkway’s intended purpose was to connect the City’s parks with ornamental roads free of commercial traffic.

 Discover the history of Grand Army Plaza

-At what other market can you do all your food shopping, sample local wine, and take walk in Prospect Park?
-Open since...
+At what other market can you do all your food shopping, sample local wine and explore Brooklyn's favorite park?...

 Directions to Grand Army Plaza

 - Celebrate Presidents’ Day In New York City Parks

 - MEMORIALS, TREES, AND PROSPECT PARK

 - RESTORING SHEEN TO A PHYSICIAN NAMED SKENE

 - Grand Army Plaza